GDavidG/precedent/README.md

 **A similar rationale has been made to justify the public provision of courts.
 Perhaps the most widely claimed external benefit of court decisions is the body of law or precedents that court decisions generate.
 Mabry, et., for instance, wrote that

     "the continuous creation of a collection of decisions, interpretations, opinions, and precedents is the production of a collectively consumed service. ...
 Since they are available to others at no additional cost, precedents are externalities.
-Indeed the entire set of law known as common law has developed as an external benefit of past adjudication.
+Indeed the entire set of law known as common law has developed as an external benefit of past adjudication.”

 While individuals would be willing to pay for the private benefits they obtain from a private court (e.g. dispute resolution, restitution), they would be the only benefits considered.
 The failure to recognize and capture payment for additional benefit accruing to the community at large implies that suppliers in a private market would be unwilling to provide enough judicial services to maximize the net benefits of adjudication.

 A similar but perhaps even more fundamental externality argument is put forth by even the staunchest supporters of the market economy.
 F. A. Hayek, for instance, argued that "government becomes indispensible...in order to see that the mechanism which regulates the production of...goods and services is kept in working order...it provides an essential condition for the preservation of...overall order."
 Clearly defined property rights are critical requirements for the operation of a market system, so some system of defining and then protecting and enforcing property rights is needed before a market economy can develop.
 Enforcement of property rights, it is suggested, requires coercion, and only the government is widely viewed to have coercive powers.
 The establishment of laws and a mechanism for their enforcement, therefore, has the beneficial external effect of allowing the market economy to develop and function.
 Because no private individual who might benefit from laws and their enforcement would be able to charge for all the benefits generated, too few laws and too little enforcement would develop without government.
 Besides, individuals would not freely grant other individuals the power to coerce.

-It could be contended that the existence of nonexclusionary external benefits makes laws and law enforcement "public goods."
+It could be contended that the existence of non-exclusionary external benefits makes laws and law enforcement "public goods."
 And they are, given Samuelson's delineation of the domain of public goods: "A public good is one that enters two or more persons' utility.
 What are we left with?
 With a knife-edge pole of the private good case, and with all the rest of the world in the public good domain by virtue of involving some consumption externality."
 As Goldin pointed out, however, the theory of public goods "is dangerous and misleading theory if it suggests to the unwary that government services should be handled as if they were public goods."
 The efficient provision of goods that generate benefits requires cooperation, but cooperation does not always require government.
 Whenever external benefits exist, there are tremendous incentives to internalize them.
 Consequently, voluntary cooperation occurs daily in the private sector.
 Every market transaction involves cooperation between the buyer and seller, every good or service produced requires the voluntary cooperation of input suppliers, and every contract is a formal agreement to cooperate.
 A major distinction between government and private sector is the means used to induce cooperation.

 Courts